+One method is to directly adopt Theorem \ref{thm:general}'s proof and readjust the remainder term.
+Here we adopt a slightly alternative method.
 We first consider a fixed level of confidence $\bar \alpha$, then extend to $\bar \alpha$ holding uniformly across $(0,1)$.
 Throughout the proof, $\alpha\in(0,1)$ denotes a generic quantile index (a function argument) and is distinct from the target coverage level $\bar\alpha$.